bgreg/BIllow/README.md

 		`rbenv global 2.4.2`

 	3) Confirm your installation is correct.
-After running the command below, expect to see "ruby 2.4.0p0 ... " in your terminal.
+After running the command below, expect to see output similar to: "ruby 2.4.2 ... " in your terminal.

 		`ruby -v`
 3) Install Ruby on Rails